 Getting immediate medical attention after stroke symptoms are recognized can significantly reduce its physical and cognitive side-effects.
 When the appropriate medical assistance is attained within the first three hours of the start of stroke symptoms, a drug can be administered that helps break up blood clots, limiting the impact the stroke can have on the body.
 For this reason, becoming familiar with the most common warning signs of a stroke can give your aging loved one the best chance at a positive outcome if stroke symptoms are to arise.

-Home Care Assistance, a leading provider of in-home stroke care in Tampa Bay, offers five of the most common warning signs that a stroke may be taking place:
+Home Care Assistance, a leading provider of in-home stroke care in Clearwater, offers five of the most common warning signs that a stroke may be taking place:

 - Weakness Or Numbness In The Arm, Leg Or Face – Feelings of weakness or numbness on one side of the body, particularly in the face, arm or leg, is a common sign of stroke.
 If your loved one’s eye or mouth appears to droop or looks uneven, ask your loved one to smile so you can gauge the extent of the problem.
 You can also ask your loved one to raise both of his or her arms together.
 If one arm lifts more slowly than the other or begins to drift downwards, contact your doctor immediately.

 - Difficulty Speaking – Speech will often become difficult for those who are in danger of having a stroke.
 In fact, language troubles are the most common warning sign among stroke victims.
 This is typically characterized by slurring or problems with enunciation.
 You can ask your aging family member to repeat simple sentences back to you as a form of assessment.